avaxar/tsana/src/phonology/vowels.md

 - /ei̯/ is considered an allophone of ⟨é⟩ /e.e/.
 - /ou̯/ is considered an allophone of ⟨ó⟩ /o.o/.
 - It is acceptable to break diphthongs up into two syllables.
-- Using the vowel lengthened /aː/, /eː/, /oː/, /iː/, /uː/ for ⟨á⟩, ⟨é⟩, ⟨ó⟩, ⟨í⟩, ⟨ú⟩ respectively is acceptable for mediums like poetry and songs.
+- Using the vowel lengthened /aː/, /eː/, /oː/, /iː/, /uː/ for ⟨á⟩, ⟨é⟩, ⟨ó⟩, ⟨í⟩, ⟨ú⟩ respectively is acceptable for artistic mediums like poetry and songs.